arunmudhaliar/gearsdk/docs/sphinx/source/reads/qtimer_read.rst

         return 0;
     }

-This example demonstrates the creation of a `qtimer_sceduler`, setting an event loop, and scheduling various types of timers.
+This example demonstrates the creation of a `qtimer_scheduler`, setting an event loop, and scheduling various types of timers.